Shuffle/Shuffle/.github/install-guide.md

 # Installation guide
 Installation of Shuffle is currently only available in docker.
 Looking for how to update Shuffle?
 Check the [updating guide](https://shuffler.io/docs/configuration#updating_shuffle)

-## Docker - *nix OS
+# Docker - *nix
-The Docker setup is done with docker-compose and is a single command to get set up.
+The Docker setup is done with docker-compose

 **PS: if you're setting up Shuffle on Windows, go to the next step (Windows Docker setup)**